armory/documentation/_operator_reference/security.md

 - `keyStore`: Path to the keystore that contains this server's private key.
 This key is used to cryptographically sign SAML AuthNRequest objects.
 - `keyStorePassword`: The password used to access the file specified in --keystore
 - `keyStoreAliasName`: The name of the alias under which this server's private key is stored in the --keystore file.
 - `serviceAddress`: The address of the Gate server that will be accesible by the SAML identity provider.
 This should be the full URL, including port, e.g. https://gate.org.com:8084/.
-If deployed behind a load balancer, this would be the laod balancer's address.
+If deployed behind a load balancer, this would be the load balancer's address.
-- `userAttributeMapping:
+- `userAttributeMapping`:
   - `firstName`: The first name field returned from your SAML provider.
   - `lastName`: The last name field returned from your SAML provider.
   - `roles`: The roles field returned from your SAML provider.